Support programs for OS/360 and successors

 This article discusses support programs included in or available for OS/360 and successors.
 IBM categorizes some of these programs as utilities and others as service aids; the boundaries are not always consistent or obvious.
 Many, but not all, of these programs match the types in utility software.

 The following lists describe programs associated with OS/360 and successors.
 No DOS, TPF or VM utilities are included.

+Naming convention

+IBM uses a naming convention for modules where the first three letters identify the "component" to which a module belongs.

+In OS/VS, IBM renamed most of the IMx messages as AMx for OS/VS2 and HMx for OS/VS1.

 History/Common JCL

 Many of these programs were designed by IBM users, through the group SHARE, and then modified or extended by IBM from versions originally written by a user.

 These programs are usually invoked via Job Control Language (JCL).
 They tend to use common JCL DD identifiers (in the OS, now z/OS operating systems) for their data sets:

 Dataset utilities

 IDCAMS

-IDCAMS ("Access Method Services") generates and modifies Virtual Storage Access Method (VSAM) and Non-VSAM datasets.
+IDCAMS (Access Method Services) generates and modifies Virtual Storage Access Method (VSAM) and Non-VSAM datasets.
 IDCAMS was introduced along with VSAM in OS/VS; the "Access Method" reference derives from the initial "VSAM replaces all other access methods" mindset of OS/VS. IDCAMS probably has the most functionality of all the utility programs, performing many functions, for both VSAM and non-VSAM files.

 The following example illustrates the use of IDCAMS to copy a dataset to disk.
 The dataset has 80-byte records, and the system will choose the block size for the output: